MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/cloud-for-games.md

 [Playfab](https://playfab.com/) currently powers more than 1,200 live games with 80 million monthly active players.
 It is a complete backend platform that includes full stack LiveOps with real-time control.

 You can integrate this solution into your mobile, PC, or console games using SDKs.
-There are SDKS available for all popular game engines and platforms, including Android, iOS, Unreal, Unity,  and Windows.
+There are SDKs available for all popular game engines and platforms, including Android, iOS, Unreal, Unity,  and Windows.
 To get started, see [Documentation](https://api.playfab.com/).

 It offers game services like authentication, player data management, multiplayer, and real-time analytics to help your game grow its user base.
 Harness the power of real-time data pipeline and LiveOps to engage your users with customized in-game items, events, and promotions.
 You also have the ability to conduct A/B testing, generate reports, send push notifications, and more.